 Flowering Dogwood Trees and Japanese Dogwoods

 All things considered, flowering dogwood trees (Cornus florida), an American native, and Japanese dogwood trees (Cornus kousa) win the top ranking for spring bloomers, with an impressive array of landscaping benefits.
-'Cherokee Chief' is a popular Cornus florida cultivar.
+'Cherokee Chief' is a popular Cornus florida cultivar, but a pink dogwood tree called Rosea was the choice for my own yard.
 The branching pattern of flowering dogwood trees is rather horizontal, which affords visual interest at any time of year but particularly in winter, when leaves are absent.
 'Cherokee Chief' flowering dogwood trees will attain a maximum height of about 25 feet tall (by only about 15 feet wide).
 The springtime flowers are red and yield to berries that the wild birds eat.
 In autumn the leaves turn bronzy.

 Japanese dogwood trees blossom at a later time in spring than the American flowering dogwood trees do.
 For example, I have a 'Wolf Eyes' cultivar that puts out its white flowers in the fourth week of May in 2012, whereas my Cornus florida had bloomed in the third week of April.
 The claim to fame for Wolf Eyes is its two-toned leaves, which don't change markedly when fall comes, but other Japanese dogwoods can sport a purple to red autumn color in their leaves.
 Cornus florida produces a smooth berry, while the berries of Japanese dogwood trees look more like a raspberry.
 They last into the winter months, and the wild birds eat them.